ahmedcodein/tictactoe/test.md

 ![W3C CSS Validation Service test resutl](documentation/images/css-w3c.png)

+ One Warning message is observed, the waringin is "Imported style sheets are not checked in direct input and file upload modes".
+This warning is related to google fonts imported font.

 ##### 1.5.
 JSHint

 The final JShint test resuloved is cleared with no errors or warnings.
 The discription below provide detailed status of the test result before and after the fix.